orolle/reactive-vertigo/README.md

 across vertx cluster nodes.

 ## Example
-Look into the tests of example-sub-project.
+Look into the tests of example sub-project.
 Vertx 3.3.3 spawns sometimes logging errors, which are vertx internal but do not influence the functionality of the micro-service-rx.

 ## Features